-4.3.2: Write another node that adds a collision object, i.e. an obstacle the arm should avoid, to the planning scene in Movelt.
+3.3.2: Write another node that adds a collision object, i.e., an obstacle the arm should avoid, to the planning scene in Movelt.

 - Create an instance of the class moveit::planning_interface::PlanningSceneInterface.
-Again, the API documentation can be found on the website. - Use the method applyCollisionObject (const moveit_msgs::CollisionObject&) to spawn the obstacle.
-To do so, create a moveit_msgs::CollisionObject message, fill in the fields to specify a tall object on top of the table and pass it to the method. - Once more, plan and execute paths and notice that the arm should not collide with the specified collision object.
+Again, the API documentation can be found on the website. - Use the method applyCollisionObject(const moveit_msgs::CollisionObject&) to spawn the obstacle.
+To do so, create a moveit_msgs::CollisionObject message, fill in the fields to specify a tall object on top of the table and pass it to the method. - Plan and execute paths in the modified scene.
+The arm should not collide with the specified collision object, but successful trajectories will move the arm around the object (if possible).